simonangel-fong/Note_Tech/Operating_System/linux/software/process/process.md

   - a **background process** that **runs continuously** to perform specific tasks or services.
   - Daemons usually start at boot time and do not interact directly with users.
-  - e.g.,
+  - Often have names ending with a `d`. e.g.,
-    - `sshd`: Handles SSH connections.
+    - `sshd`: Handles incoming SSH connections.
+    - `httpd`: Manages web server requests.
-    - `cron`: Schedules and runs jobs at specified times.
+    - `crond`: Schedules tasks to run at specified times.

 - `Threads`